mccombspj/kurumastories/content/isuzu/bellett/CG-RI-Isuzu-Bellett-1600GTR-1969.md

 When Paul Frere first came to Japan, he said that his favorite of all the Japanese cars he test drove was the Bellett 1600GT, which had been tuned to be low and stiff.
 He also suggested that the Bellett GTX, which was active in touring car racing with a twin-cam engine from the 117 Coupe, should be made commercially available.
-The manufacturer seemed interested in this idea, and almost immediately, the car was released under the name 1600GTR (Tokyo price, 1.16 million yen).
+The manufacturer seemed interested in this idea as well, and almost immediately, the car was released under the name 1600GTR (Tokyo price, 1.16 million yen).
 The general outline of the GTR, compared to the GT, is that its suspension has been lowered and stiffened to a standard similar to that of Isuzu's existing Stage I sports kit (for gymkhana), radial tires have been fitted, and it is equipped with the same DOHC four-cylinder engine as the 117 Coupe.

-Although the 117 and the GTR use the same engine, it is clearly evident from their body styles that the 117 is a Gran Turismo that runs gracefully on the highway, while the GTR is designed for performance and is "hot" enough to participate in gymkhana straight from the factory.
+Although the 117 and the GTR use the same engine, it is clearly evident from their body styles that the 117 is a Gran Turismo for running gracefully on the highway, while the GTR is designed for performance and is "hot" enough to participate in gymkhana straight from the factory.
 However, it is not an unruly horse, and is extremely easy to drive.